+Criterion (new) Guidance

-Criterion new GUIDANCE 3.1 Whilst it is recognised that long-term profitability is also affected by factors outside their direct control, top management should be able to demonstrate attention to economic and financial viability through long-term management planning.
+Whilst it is recognised that long-term profitability is also affected by factors outside their direct control, top management shall be able to demonstrate attention to economic and financial viability through long-term management planning.
 For plantations on peat, a longer time frame for the projection of the annual replanting programme is needed per Criterion 7.7.

-The unit of certification should have a system to improve practices in line with new information and techniques.
-For smallholder schemes, the scheme management should be expected to provide their members with information on significant improvements.
+The unit of certification shall have a system to improve practices in line with new information and techniques.
+For smallholder schemes, the scheme management shall be expected to provide their members with information on significant improvements.
 This Criterion is not applicable to Independent Smallholders.

-The business or management plan should contain: Attention to quality of planting materials Crop projection = Fresh Fruit Bunches (FFB) yield trends Mill extraction rates = Oil Extraction Rate (OER) trends Cost of production = cost per tonne of Crude Palm Oil (CPO) trends Forecast prices Financial indicators Suggested calculation: Trends in 3-year running mean over the last decade (FFB trends may need to allow for low yield during major replanting programmes).
-Consideration of smallholders should be inherent in all management planning where applicable (see also Principle 5).
+The business or management plan shall contain:

+- 1. Attention to quality of planting materials - 2.
+Crop projection = Fresh Fruit Bunches (FFB) yield trends - 3.
+Mill extraction rates = Oil Extraction Rate (OER) trends - 4.
+Cost of production = cost per tonne of Crude Palm Oil (CPO) trends - 5.
+Forecast prices - 6.
+Financial indicators

+Suggested calculation: Trends in 3-year running mean over the last decade (FFB trends may need to allow for low yield during major replanting programmes).

+Consideration of smallholders shall be inherent in all management planning where applicable (see also Principle 5).
 For Scheme Smallholders, the content of the business plan may vary from that suggested.

-Where the specific financial details are not known, an estimate of these amounts or structures for defining those estimates will be made clear within the contract.
-Management reviews (Indicator 3.1.3) should include: Results of internal audits Customer feedback Process performance and product conformity Status of preventive and corrective actions Follow-up actions from management reviews Changes that could affect the management system 7.
-Recommendations for improvement 3.2 For the action plan for continuous improvement, indicators may include but not be limited to:
+Where the specific financial details are not known, an estimate of these amounts, or structures for defining those estimates will be made clear within the contract.

-- 1. Optimising the yield of the supply base. - 2.
-Reduction in use of pesticides (Criterion 7.2) - 3.
-Environmental impacts (Criteria 3.4, 7.6 and 7.7) - 4.
-Waste reduction (Criterion 7.3) - 5.
-Pollution and greenhouse gas (GHG) emissions (Criterion 7.10) - 6.
-Impacts on communities, workers and smallholders (Principle 6) - 7.
-Integrated management of HCV-HCS, peatland and other conservation areas (Criteria 7.7 and 7.12)

-Where applicable, review should include Scheme Smallholders.

-The unit of certification should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
-For smallholders, there should be systematic guidance and training for continuous improvement.
+Criterion (new) Guidance 3.1 (Continued) Management reviews (Indicator 3.1.3) should include: 1.
+Results of internal audits 2.
+Customer feedback 3.
+Process performance and product conformity 4.
+Status of preventive and corrective actions 5.
+Follow-up actions from management reviews 6.
+Changes that could affect the management system 7.
+Recommendations for improvement 3.2 For the action plan for continuous improvement, indicators may include but not be limited to: 1.
+Optimising the yield of the supply base 2.
+Reduction in use of pesticides (Criterion 7.2) 3.
+Environmental impacts (Criteria 3.4, 7.6 and 7.7) 4.
+Waste reduction (Criterion 7.3) 5.
+Pollution and greenhouse gas (GHG) emissions (Criterion 7.10) 6.
+Impacts on communities, workers and smallholders (Principle 6) 7.
+Integrated management of HCV-HCS, peatland and other conservation areas (Criteria 7.7 and 7.12) Where applicable, review should include Scheme Smallholders.
+The unit of certification shall have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
+For smallholders, there shall be systematic guidance and training for continuous improvement.